PreciselyData/Private-Spatial-APIs/docs/guides/aks/QuickStartAKS.md

 ```
 connection uri = mongodb://mongo-svc.mongo.svc.cluster.local/spatial-repository?authSource=admin&ssl=false
 ```
-## Step 6: Installation of Spatial Analytics Helm Chart
+## Step 6: Installation of Private Spatial APIs Helm Chart

 > NOTE: For every helm chart version update, make sure you run the [Step 3](#step-3-download-spatial-analytics-docker-images) for uploading the docker images with the newest tag.

 There are two deployment files to choose from that require different amount of resources (CPU and Memory).
 Use `deploy/gitlab-deployment-small-values.yaml` for trying out the APIs.
-A production deployment should use `cloudnative-spatial-analytics-helm/deploy/gitlab-deployment-values.yaml`.
+A production deployment should use `Private-Spatial-APIs/deploy/gitlab-deployment-values.yaml`.

 Create a secret for pulling image from ACR:
 \